i2cs/i2csmobile-docs/Ionic Mobile App/02 Getting Started/06 Languages.md

 		localeSupported - list of languages currently supported

 		localeFallbacks - fallbacks when a particular language is present but not for the region from which the app is being opened (e.g. en-GB will use en-US)
+5. If your language needs RTL layout, add the two character language code into `RTL_LANGUAGES` constant array of the `variables.js`  Ex `.constant('RTL_LANGUAGES', ['ar'])` will notify the  i18service to change the layout to RTL when ar is selected as the language